 - Report a Road Hazard – Many road hazards are not detectable by inspectors in cars, and can be extremely dangerous to those of us on bikes.
 In order for dangerous conditions to get fixed, we need you to report these hazards and get them on record.
 Also, as mentioned above, utilize the Mayor’s 3-1-1 line, it logs citizens’ needs and establishes a paper trail.
 Also, you can report potholes using the effective City 3-1-1 line.

-- If your crash involved a Port Authority Bus, click here for some useful tips.
+- If your crash involved a PRT Bus, click here for some useful tips.

 - To report a road hazard on a State of Pennsylvania road, call 1-800-FIX-ROAD